Personal Injury Law - Injuries Caused by Negligence

 - Vascular injury

 The National Center for Health Statistics has stated that around 39 million people are injured across our country each year that require medical treatment, and nearly 200,000 of these injuries are fatal.
-If you or a loved one has been injured by someone's negligence in Miami or anywhere in Florida, please call the Hickey Law Firm, P.A. at (855) 375-3727 today to schedule a free, no-obligation consultation.
+If you or a loved one has been injured by someone's negligence in Miami or anywhere in Florida and you have questions about our cliam, please call the Hickey Law Firm, P.A. at (855) 375-3727 today to schedule a free, no-obligation consultation.

 Your serious injuries deserve nothing less; Experience.
 Leadership.
 Results.